VIDA-NYU/domain_discovery_tool/docs/use.rst

 Add Domain
 ----------

-Begin by adding a domain.
-Domain maintains context of domain discovery.

 .. image:: add_domain.png
    :width: 800px
    :align: center
    :height: 400px
    :alt: alternate text

+Begin by adding a domain on the Domains page (initial page) by clicking on the |add_domain| button.
+Domain maintains context of domain discovery.

+.. |add_domain| image:: add_domain_button.png

-Once domain is added click on it to collect and annotate data.
+Once domain is added click on domain name in the list of domains to collect, analyse and annotate web pages.
+Domains can be deleted by clicking on the |delete_domain| button.

+.. |delete_domain| image:: delete_domain_button.png

 Domain Discovery
 ----------------